Pandaura/PTS-Team/README.md

 ![](https://github.com/Pandaura/PTS-Team/blob/master/pandaura.gif)
 This is a fork of PTS/MHA called Pandaura.
-Thank you to all who contributed to the project.
+Thank you to all who contributed to the previous projects.
 No features are really added to MHA anymore as it is in maintenance mode so I will be making some ammendments here.
 This will be tackled in waves meaning I'll hit each section head on with the odd ripple here and there.

+My personal opinion.
+PTS/MHA did well and still are.
+Whilst PG was more of a rename and grab project.
+The remnants meant things were, for lack of a better word, bashed together which left untidy and unfinished menu systems with grammar and spelling that will make your eyes bleed.
+I'm here to tidy this up, improve on the messy (only in some places) code and just make this the tool that it should have been.
+Previous projects had the potential to just be burned but you have nothing to worry about here.
+This is a safer/faster/more reliable project but we all have different tastes....enjoy.

+I'll be listing a few of the annoyances below...

+The menu doesn't even go back when you're in a sub menu half the time...you are either left hanging or you go straight back to the beginning either way this is really lazy

+Most menu sub systems again wouldn't even 'clear' leaving your terminal messy

+Just an example of horrendous grammar and spelling

-Current section being worked on - Vault
+Current section being worked on -

 Traefik V2
 Authelia
 Cloud Companion
-Python Plex Library - own version with scraping using dialogue
-Spelling/typos/general script tidy up
+Python Plex Library - own version with scraping Spelling/typos/general script tidy up
 Refresh
 Ouroboros -- It's no longer in development so why use it https://github.com/pyouroboros/ouroboros